lukeabela38/Notes/2.EC2/README.md

 1. Operates at Layer 4, routes traffic with AWS VPC

+## Gateway Load Balancer

+Fully managed, network layer load balancer that routes traffic to targets in VPCs and on-premises networks.
+It is designed to handle millions of requests per second while maintaining high performance and low latencies.
+It also integrates with Amazon VPC to allow traffic to flow between your on-premises data centers and VPCs.

 ## Load Balancer Stickiness

 Stickiness: same client is redirected to same instance